Kanma/MPQExtractor/README.md

     ....

-Extract a specific file from a MPQ archive:
+**Extract a specific file from a MPQ archive:**

+**IMPORTANT:** Note that the file name is enclosed in "".
+This is to prevent the shell to try to interpret the backslashes (\\) as the start of an escape sequence, which would result in invalid file names.

     $ mkdir out
     $ MPQExtractor -e "Character\Worgen\Male\WorgenMale.M2" -o out /path/to/art.MPQ